collectiveidea/bender/doc/pi_setup.md

 [Webhook Relay](http://webhookrelay.com) is set up so we can add users via external sources without needing to expose the pi to the internet.

+The database is regularly [backed up](https://github.com/codestation/go-s3-backup) to S3.

 Is this a good setup?
 I dunno, but it was a good blend of simple config and low-dependency installation.
+And easily testable on an ARM64 Mac.
 There are probably better ways.
 Please update the instructions when you switch!

 ## Initial Install